-- 1. Click Add New User button, and the screen will appear as shown in Figure 4-59. - 2.
+- 1. Click Add New User button, and the screen will appear as shown in Figure 4-46. - 2.
 Self-define a User Name. - 3.
-Enter the password in the Password field.
+Enter the password in the Password field. - 4.

-- TL-WDR4300 - 4.
 Re-enter the password in the Confirm Password field. - 5.
 Choose the Storage Authority from the drop-down list, Read and Write or Read Only. - 6.
 Choose FTP Access from the drop-down list, Yes or No.

-Figure 4-59 Add or Modify User Account
+Figure 4-46 Add or Modify User Account

 - > User Name - Type the user name that you want to give access to the USB drive.
 The user name must be composed of alphanumeric symbols not exceeding 15 characters in length. - Password Enter the password in the Password field.
 The password must be composed of alphanumeric symbols not exceeding 15 characters in length.
-For security purposes, the password for each user account is not displayed. - > Confirm Password Re-enter the password here. - > Storage Authority Choose Read and Write or Read Only from the drop-down list to assign access authority of Storage Sharing to the user. - > FTP Access - Choose Yes or No from the drop-down list to decide whether the user can access FTP Server or not. - > Save You can click the SAVE button to save your settings. - Back You can click the Back button to discard the settings and just go to the media server configuration page.
+For security purposes, the password for each user account is not displayed. - Storage Authority Choose Read and Write or Read Only from the drop-down list to assign access authority of Storage Sharing to the user. - > FTP Access - Choose Yes or No from the drop-down list to decide whether the user can access FTP Server or not. - > Save You can click the SAVE button to save your settings. - Back You can click the Back button to discard the settings and just go to the media server configuration page.

 - 1. Please restart the service for the new settings to take effect. - 2.
 If you cannot use the new user name and password to access the shares, press Windows logo + R to open the Run dialog box and type net use \\192.168.1.1 /delete /yes and press Enter.
 (192.168.1.1 is your router's LAN IP address.
-If the LAN IP of the modem connected with your router is 192.168.1.x, the default LAN IP of the Router will automatically switch from 192.168.1.1 to 192.168.0.1 to avoid IP conflict; in this case, please try net use \\192.168.0.1 /delete / yes.)
+If the LAN IP of the modem connected with your router is 192.168.1.x, the default LAN IP of the router will automatically switch from 192.168.1.1 to 192.168.0.1 to avoid IP conflict; in this case, please try net use \\192.168.0.1 /delete / yes.)

-4.10 NAT
+4.9 NAT

-Choose "NAT", and you can enable or disable the NAT function.
+Choose "NAT", and you can enable or disable the NAT and Hardware NAT Control feature.
+The NAT Rules and Hardware NAT will work properly only when the NAT Control feature is enabled.